 Grid Management

-For power companies, these meters enable more efficient energy grid management.
+These meters enable more efficient energy grid management for power companies.
 Smart meters, in particular, provide real-time information about energy use, helping to balance electricity supply and demand and preventing blackouts.

-The device is suitable for domestic use to minimize the amount of electricity usage.
+The device is suitable for domestic use to minimize electricity usage.
 It makes tracking electricity usage from the utility company easier.

 Load meter vs. Loading meter